Purdue Pharma to pay $18-million settlement to people addicted to OxyContin prescriptions

 OxyContin also became a lightning rod in the early 2000s, as reports of opioid dependence and overdoses exploded.
 Purdue pulled OxyContin from the market in 2012, shortly before the patent was to expire.

-Other, stronger drugs filled the void, including illicit fentanyl, which began appearing on the streets in Canada in 2012, leading to a sharp spike in opioid related deaths.Report Typo/Error
+Other, stronger drugs filled the void, including illicit fentanyl, which began appearing on the streets in Canada in 2012, leading to a sharp spike in opioid-related deaths.Report Typo/Error

 Follow @kahowletton Twitter: